segmentio/segment-docs/src/connections/destinations/catalog/inkit/index.md

 rewrite: true
 ---

-## Inkit Destination

 [Inkit](https://inkit.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) connects to hundreds of printers with complete visibility.
-Instantly leverage global print infrastructure with Inkit's developer friendly APIs, dashboards, and reporting.
+Instantly use global print infrastructure with Inkit's developer friendly APIs, dashboards, and reporting.
 Connect, track, and manage critical business communications faster than ever before.

-This destination is maintained by Inkit!
+The Inkit Destination is in beta, which indicates ongoing development.
+To join the Inkit beta program, or if you have any feedback to help improve the Inkit Destination and its documentation, [contact the Inkit support team](mailto:support@inkit.com).

+> note ""
+> Inkit maintains this destination.
 For any issues with the destination, [contact the Inkit support team](mailto:support@inkit.com).

-> The Inkit Destination is currently in beta, which means that it is still actively being developed.
-To join the Inkit beta program, or if you have any feedback to help improve the Inkit Destination and its documentation, [contact the Inkit support team](mailto:support@inkit.com)!

 ## Getting Started

-Adding Destination
+Add the destination:

-1. From the Destinations catalog page in the Segment App, click **Add Destination**.
+1. From the Destinations catalog page in your Segment workspace, click **Add Destination**.
 2. Search for "INKIT" in the Destinations Catalog, and select the "INKIT" destination.
 3. Choose which Source should send data to the "INKIT" destination.

-API KEY
+Get the Inkit API Key:

 1. Go to the [INKIT Integrations](https://app.inkit.io/#/account/integrations), find and copy the "API key".
 2. Enter the "API Key" in the "INKIT" destination settings in Segment.

-TEMPLATE ID
+To use a Template ID:

-1. From the Destinations catalog page in the Segment App, click **Add Destination**.
+1. From the Destinations catalog page in your Segment workspace, click **Add Destination**.
 2. Search for "INKIT" in the Destinations Catalog, and select the "INKIT" destination.
 3. Choose which Source should send data to the "INKIT" destination.
 4. Go to the [INKIT Templates](https://app.inkit.io/#/templates), find the desired template.
-5. Select the three dots on the far right side and select "Copy Id"
+5. Click the three dots on the far right side and select "Copy Id".
-6. Paste the id into the "template_id" field when setting up the destination
+6. Paste the id into the "template_id" field when setting up the destination.

->For additional assistance see INKIT [documentation](https://docs.inkit.com/docs/inkit-postcards-api) for getting keys and ID's
+For more information, see INKIT [documentation](https://docs.inkit.com/docs/inkit-postcards-api).

 ## Expected Data

 | Field | Type | Description |
 | -------- | -------- | -------- |